To learn more, visit 2023 Course and subject delivery.

-- Have an advanced and integrated understanding of the role and function of risk and insurance in relation to construction projects
+- Analyse and explain of the role and function of risk and insurance in relation to construction projects

-- Have enhanced their expert and specialised cognitive and technical skills required to analyse and advise upon risk and insurance issues in the construction industry
+- Analyse and advise upon risk and insurance issues in the construction industry

-- Be familiar with, be able to critically reflect on, and be confident in working across, the interaction between the technical, commercial and legal aspects of construction risk allocation and insurance
+- Critically reflect on, and be confident in working across, the interaction between the technical, commercial and legal aspects of construction risk allocation and insurance

-- Be able to demonstrate the research and communication skills required to independently investigate, examine and analyse existing and emerging legal issues relating to construction risk and insurance.
+- Independently investigate, examine and analyse existing and emerging legal issues relating to construction risk and insurance.